 Step 1: Prep for Vinyl Flooring Installation

 Prepare the subfloor by making sure it is clean and dry.
-If moisture or bacteria gets trapped under the sheet vinyl, it can lead to problems including mold.
-Then, eliminate the room's obstacles to allow you to lay even flooring.
-When possible, remove the baseboards, moldings, doorjambs and any leftover carpet strips.
-If you're redoing the bathroom floors, try to remove the toilet, as it's difficult to cut around most toilets.
+If moisture or bacteria gets trapped under the sheet vinyl, it can lead to bubbling and mold.
+Eliminate obstacles in the room to allow you to lay even flooring.
+You should also remove baseboards, moldings, and any leftover carpet strips.
+If you're redoing the bathroom floors, remove the toilet, as it's difficult to cut around most toilets.

 Step 2: Create a Paper Template

-The next step in your DIY process is creating a paper template, which will help you determine where some of the flooring will need to be cut and maintain clean, straight lines.
-Tape together as many large pieces of rosin paper or other stiff, heavy paper across your floor.
+The next step in your DIY process is creating a paper template, which will help you determine where some of the flooring will need to be cut to maintain clean, straight lines.
+Tape together large pieces of rosin paper or other stiff, heavy paper across your floor.
 Use a straightedge tool to measure about 1/2 inch of old flooring between the wall and the edge of the template.
 If it helps, tape the paper down to keep it from moving around as you work.
-Use a pencil to mark any landmarks like a sink or floor cabinets, and scissors or sharp utility knife to cut around those spots.
+Use a pencil to mark landmarks like sinks or floor cabinets, and use scissors or a sharp utility knife to cut around those spots.
 Then, label each landmark on the paper template with a pencil.